Information Listed Below:

 - Quadra Island Community Centre

-- Hagel Park – Electoral Area D
+• Hagel Park Tennis/Basketball Courts – Electoral Area D

 While enjoying SRD parks and trails please practice social distancing by staying at least 1.8 meters or six feet apart from other park users.
 Preliminary studies have shown COVID-19 can live up to three days on plastic and steel surfaces.
 Please take extra precautionary measures and practice self sanitizing if touching public surfaces such as rails, handles etc. If you are feeling unwell or have been in contact with someone positive for COVID-19 please do not visit SRD parks and trails at this time.